ppaltsokas/ai-photo-manager/README.md

 - "documents"
 - "screenshots with text"

-You stay fully in control: everything runs locally except the AI calls, and deletions go to the **Windows Recycle Bin**, not permanent delete.
+You stay in control: the app runs locally, deletions go to the Windows Recycle Bin, and images stay on disk.

 ---

-## What This App Does
+## How it works

-### 1. Indexes Your Photos
+### 1. Index your folders
-You point the app to one or more photo folders.
-For each image, it:
+Point the app at one or more photo folders.
+For each image it:

-- Loads and downsizes the image (for speed and lower API cost)
+- Loads and downsizes for speed
-- Generates a **short descriptive caption** using an AI vision model
+- Generates a short caption
-- Creates a **semantic embedding** of that caption
+- Creates a semantic embedding
-- Stores everything locally in a small SQLite database
+- Stores the metadata in a local SQLite database

-Only metadata is stored -- your images remain exactly where they are on disk.
+Only metadata is stored -- your images are never moved or copied.

 ---

-### 2. Lets You Search with Natural Language
+### 2. Search by meaning
-Instead of folders and filenames, you search using meaning.
+Search using natural language instead of file names.

 Examples:
 - "math notes"